 The academic deans, the vice president for research and economic development, as well as student affairs, and the directors for centers and institutes, initiatives and programs report to Dr. Risa Palm.

-Administrative leaders for academic programs and enrollment, information systems and technology, institutional effectiveness, international initiatives, the ombudsperson and opportunity development/Affirmative Action also report to the provost.
+Administrative leaders for academic programs and enrollment, institutional effectiveness, international initiatives, the ombudsperson and opportunity development/Affirmative Action also report to the provost.

 The budgets of all of these units flow through the Office of the Provost.
 Palm chairs the University Senate Fiscal Advisory Committee to the President, the Capital Budget and Space Allocation Committee, the Dean’s Council and the Enrollment Management Subcommittee.